js2264/scRNAseq_Physalia_2021/content/Introduction/01_Presentation.md

 ## Where

-This course will be held online in response to the coronavirus outbreak.
+This course will be held online.

 ## Overview

 This course will introduce biologists and bioinformaticians to the field of single-cell RNA sequencing.
-We will cover a range of software and analysis workflows that extend over the spectrum from the best practices in the filtering scRNAseq data
+We will cover a range of software and analysis workflows that extend over the spectrum from the best practices in the filtering scRNA-seq data
 to the downstream analysis of cell clusters and temporal ordering.
-This course will help the attendees gain accurate insights in pre-processing, analysis and interpretation of scRNAseq data.
+This course will help the attendees gain accurate insights in pre-processing, analysis and interpretation of scRNA-seq data.

 We will start by introducing general concepts about single-cell RNA-sequencing.
 From there, we will then continue to describe the main analysis steps to go from raw sequencing data to processed and usable data.
-Finally, we will focus more specifically on the different analyses strategies to use in order to extract information from genomic datasets such as Hi-C, ATAC-seq or ChIP-seq.
+We will present classical analysis workflows, their output and the possible paths to investigate downstream of this.

 Throughout the workshop, `bash` tools and `R/Bioconductor` packages will be used to analyse datasets and learn new approaches.

 ## Format

 The course is structured in modules over five days.
-Each day will include formal lectures covering the key concepts required to understand scRNAseq analysis.
+Each day will include formal lectures covering the key concepts required to understand scRNA-seq analysis.
 The remainder of each day will consist in practical hands-on sessions focusing on analysis of scRNA-seq data.
 These sessions will involve a combination of both mirroring exercises with the instructor to demonstrate a skill, as well as applying these skills on